GSAPP-CDP/Smorgasbord/src/content/modules/5-computational-design-modeling-in-grasshopper/5-3-Analysis-Tools.md

 ## Assignment

 1. Apply this tool to a building using the building subdivision cluster from the previous Module.
 Create a new metric specific to daylight building performance.
 For example, in a climate like New York there are [months were direct sun is beneficial for reducing heating load and harmful when it increases cooling loads.](https://www.weather.gov/key/climate_heat_cool) Can you create a metric or metrics that measure for this?
-Do you need two?
+Do you need two different tools?
+(Yes!)
+To do so, first you'll need to identify the months were sun is beneficial (cold months) vs when it is harmful (hot months.)
+Next, you'll want to establish a threshold, minimum number of hours of direct sun during cold months and minimum hours of *shade* during the hot months.
+To determine the hours of shade delete the `Not` component we were using to invert the boolean pattern coming out of the Occlusion component.
-2. Next vary the building design and record the metric outputs.
+2. Next vary the building design in Rhino and record the metric outputs.
 Can you identify performance trends?
-Are their trade-offs between building and building space performance?
+Are their trade-offs between building and open space performance?

 ## Additional Resources